arangodb/arangodb/Documentation/Books/Manual/Indexing/Skiplist.md

 Creating new indexes is by default done under an exclusive collection lock.
 This means that the collection (or the respective shards) are not available as long as the index is created.
-This "foreground" index creation can be undesireable, if you have to perform it on a live system without a dedicated maintenance window.
+This "foreground" index creation can be undesirable, if you have to perform it on a live system without a dedicated maintenance window.

 Indexes can also be created in "background", not using an exclusive lock during the creation.